-

 All medications required to be given during school hours, including inhalers and epi-pens and ANY over-the-counter medications like Tylenol, ibuprofen, cough drops etc., require a written order from a physician, nurse practitioner, physician’s assistant or dentist.
 This order can be faxed to the nurse’s office.
 For short-term (10 days) medications like antibiotics, the pharmacy label may be used in lieu of an order.

 All medication must be delivered to the school nurse by a parent or an adult designated by a parent.
 All medication must be in a properly labeled pharmacy container.
-Students are not permitted to transport medications to and from school.
+Students are not permitted to transport medication to and from school.

 Strict compliance with this policy will be followed by the school nurse.
 See the link at left for contact information for all school nurses.